 Pelvic floor conditions can improve with pelvic floor stretches and exercises.
 Women with these conditions are often advised to seek pelvic floor physical therapy.
 These pelvic floor rehabilitation specialists can teach you how to do pelvic floor exercises correctly to improve pelvic conditions such as prolapse and certain bowel issues, constipation, incontinence or pain with bowel movements.

-Michele Branca, a Main Line Health physical therapist who focuses on pelvic floor health, sees patients with all types of pelvic pain — in the back, the hips, the pelvis, the vagina, and the rectum.
+Michele Branca, PT, MSPT, a physical therapist with the Bryn Mawr Rehab Outpatient Network, part of Main Line Health, who focuses on pelvic floor health, sees patients with all types of pelvic pain — in the back, the hips, the pelvis, the vagina and the rectum.
 She also sees patients who are recovering from surgery or pregnancy.
 Transgender patients who recently underwent surgery during their transition are also likely to see a pelvic health therapist.

 What are some helpful pelvic floor exercises?

 The most common pelvic floor exercises are Kegels, or intentional pelvic floor contractions.
 Kegels can be done in many different ways and are especially helpful for people with prolapse and urinary incontinence.

 “The idea is to strengthen and train the muscles that help the pelvic floor,” says Mitchell Berger, MD, PhD, a female pelvic medicine and reconstructive surgery specialist with Main Line Health.